Arrival

 • Proof of address in Korea (lease contract, utility bill, or ARC address)

 Tip: Bring originals of everything.
 Korean banks rarely accept photocopies.
-If you're asked for a document you don't have, ask if you can return with it, don't let them turn you away entirely.
+If you are asked for a document you do not have, ask if you can return with it.
+Do not let them turn you away entirely.

 Step 1, Choose your bank